Swami Vivekananda Airport: Airfield

+Spread over an area of 700 acre, Swami Vivekananda Airport has a single runway (06/24) measuring 3250 m in length and 45 m in width.
+The runway has been extended to 3250 m, of which extended portion 965 meter was operationalised on 8 August 2024.
+It is also the longest runway in Central India in terms of commercial operations.

-The airfield is equipped with night landing facilities such as CAT-1 instrument landing system (ILS) at Runway 24, and navigational aids such as ADS-B, DVOR, DME, NDB, and PAPI.
+The airfield is equipped with night landing facilities such as ILS CAT II instrument landing system (ILS) at Runway 24, and navigational aids such as ADS-B, DVOR, DME, NDB, and PAPI.

-The apron has six parking bays which can accommodate A320/B737 category of aircraft and a helipad (Works to accommodate a 7th A320/B737 category aircraft on the apron are underway).
+The apron has eleven parking bays which can accommodate A320/B737 category of aircraft.
 The airport is equipped with category VI firefighting and rescue capability with provisions for category VII on demand.